PADDY O'DONNELL 2018 MENTORSHIP AWARD

 - Mention by CADSI in communications materials (e.g. press release or CADSI social media channels, background information about the winner’s accomplishments).

 About the Award Criteria & How to Submit a Nomination

 The nominator must submit a letter of support of no more than 500 words outlining the reasons for the nomination.
-This could include how the nominee fulfills the below criteria for this award and how he/she has positively influence the mentee.
+This could include how the nominee fulfills the below criteria for this award and how he/she has positively influenced the mentee.
 Completed nominations should be submitted via the online submission tool.
 The contact information for the nominator and nominee should also be included.
-Complete submissions should be completed by May 8, 2017.
-Judging will be completed by May 20, 2017.
-This year’s award will be presented at CANSEC 2017.
+Complete submissions should be completed by April 27, 2018.
+This year’s award will be presented at CANSEC 2018.

 The following are examples of the qualities and practices that can contribute to excellence in mentoring.
 They are listed in no particular order of importance and a mentor need not display all of these qualities:

 - Involved in the defence and security industry, who demonstrates excellence in mentoring

 - Outstanding in supporting, encouraging, and promoting education, professional and personal development